 “Avis needs to find the emotional thread that is shared between the Avis customer and the Zipcar member and should use that intensity to bridge the two brands.”

 The context in which they choose the Avis brand is most likely at an airport and in that moment, either due to business or vacation, a rental vehicle is needed.
 Zipcar on the other hand is about the day-to-day.
 Zipcar is for the city dweller where vehicle ownership might simply be impractical.
 The end result for an Avis customer and a Zipcar member might be the same (each gains use of a car for a period of time), but the context is very different.

 There is certainly a commonality between Avis and Zipcar, and from an acquisition standpoint, it should not have many people scratching their heads as to why.
-But speaking as someone who first sees brand implications and then business implications, Avis needs to find the emotional thread that is shared between the Avis customer and the Zipcar member and should use that intensity to bridge the two brands.
+But speaking as someone who is expert in this (rebranding company), Avis needs to find the emotional thread that is shared between the Avis customer and the Zipcar member and should use that intensity to bridge the two brands.
 The fact that the two companies rent cars should simply be filler.

 Walmart Uber Tom Dougherty, CEO - Stealing Share 23 August 2017 Walmart Uber vs. Amazon Whole Foods?
 The doubling of the number of cities for the Walmart Uber pilot partnership, in which Uber delivers groceries, demonstrates Walmart isn’t taking Amazon lightly.
 This...

 Deny Climate Change Tom Dougherty, CEO - Stealing Share 22 August 2016 Rethinking Climate Change Is everything in this world today political?
 Why is climate change a political issue?
 It is time that we realized that our political bent may very well blind all of us....